-One of the things that I’ve incorporated into the 2019 planner is a monthly review and that setting of priorities on a month-by-month basis, plus we have that amazing Excel spreadsheet template that you can use to do your day at a glance.
+One of the things that I’ve incorporated into the 2019 planner is a monthly review and the setting of priorities on a month-by-month basis.
+Plus, we have that amazing Excel spreadsheet template that you can use to do your day at a glance.
 We also have live workshops that go with it, so we’re bringing people back to having a conversation about their goals and plans, and reviewing on a regular basis.

 In 2019 we’re going to be doing quarterly reviewing sessions, so anyone who buys the 2019 planner will also get quarterly reviewing/planning sessions so that you can check back in and make sure that it’s a living document.

 Now you’ll see in mine that there are post-it notes and extra notes.

 I have my six 2018 feelings and intentions which I wrote in pen and then revisited in March, June, and October to leave comments in different colours on how I’m feeling about them so far and whether I’m on track.

 I’m really excited to say that the October review looked very good.